Git

 Private repositories

-You can connect private repositories from either provider:
+You can connect private repositories from every provider:

 • GitHub: install the TofuPilot GitHub App with access to the repo.
 Authentication uses short-lived installation tokens.